Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 exiftool image.png
 ```

-Or on Windows you can view the image properties (but please note this won't always show all the metadata fields).
+Or on Windows you can view the image properties (but please note this will not always show all the metadata fields).

 ## Old Websites & GitHub Repositories
 Ever accidently published private information to a website – well